joekiven/data_center/README.md

 # data_center
-The project provide a information collection for your app which  include user click action /user installed app list/ device info(like: imei/ mac/ apn/ uuid...).
+This project provide a information collection for your app which  include user click action /user installed app list/ device info(like: imei/ mac/ apn/ uuid...).
 U can add the 'Center' module to your project.
 For more information, please read the README.md